MarkMote/ardupilot/Completed_versions/README.md

     - REMEMBER TO COPY THE Libmaple WITH THE ArduPilot
     - CHANGE THE PATH IN THE congfig.mk FILE BEFORE TRYING TO BUILD THE CODE
     - The compile command will be "make clean; make flymaple-quad; make upload" respectively

+## Libmaple installation
+    - The script install.sh will attempt to download all required dependencies for building the project.